MolSSI-Education/S2I2/OpenMP/tasks/quickSort/README.md

 Program sorts a list of random numbers using a quick sort algorithm.

 After downloading, simply type "make" to install.
+Note: c++11 may be required for the clocks. gcc is the default compiler (if you use another compiler, you may need to change the -fopenmp tag in the Makefile).

 "quickSort" is the executable.
 Arguments are as follows: